 (b) alleges a breach of any duty owed by the practice or you in contract or tort.

 Your Medical Protection membership does not normally extend to cover for this kind of liability.
-However, if you did agree to such a clause, you personally would be committed to honouring that part of the contract.
+Therefore, if you did agree to such a clause, you personally would be responsible for honouring that part of the contract.

 Discuss the situation with the contracting organisation and try to negotiate a change in the contract by removing the clause and substituting an alternative, such as the one given below.

 The doctor (contractor or employee) will, during the term of this agreement, have and maintain professional liability cover from a recognised medical defence organisation or insurer.
 The doctor (contractor or employee) will, on request, provide evidence of his or her defence organisation membership or insurance cover.

 If you are unable to reach an agreement, do not sign without contacting Medical Protection for further advice.

 Medical Protection may be able to discuss this with the organisation or company.
 In our experience, nearly all have agreed with the above clause or to something very similar.
 However, where the organisation will not change the wording the options open to the contractor are: to obtain third party cover from a commercial insurer; not accept the contract offer; or accept the contract at his or her own risk.